Sputnik Caledonia: Book Three

-In a present-day recognisable reality, Robbie’s parents from Book One are now pensioners.
+In a present-day recognisable reality, Robbie's parents from Book One are now pensioners.
 Their story alternates with that of “the kid”, a runaway 13-year-old obsessed with science fiction stories such as Doctor Who, and with the idea that “in an infinite universe everything is possible”.
 He meets a middle aged man (“the stranger”) who claims to be a spaceman on a mission.
 The stranger could be the parallel-world Robert grown older - or a terrorist engaged in identity theft.
 Resisting logical resolution, the novel reprises and reworks themes that have recurred throughout the course of the book, creating an aesthetic unity that is emotionally ambivalent: a juxtaposition of the comic tone of Book One with the dark pessimism of Book Two.

+Reception

+Jonathan Coe called Sputnik Caledonia "the most impressive achievement yet from a still undervalued writer: in its combination of dystopian science fiction with warm but unsentimental childhood memoir, it struck me as being firmly in the tradition of - and worthy of comparison with - Alasdair Gray's Lanark."

+In The Scotsman David Stenhouse wrote that Sputnik Caledonia was one of "very few" Scottish literary works that "actually does come close to 'envisioning' an alternative version of Scottish statehood".

+Ken MacLeod called it a "very fine novel", adding "it looks like SF.
+But it can't be read as SF...
+In Sputnik Caledonia, the parallel world is a metaphor of what is lost in every choice.
+That's why the book is literary fiction and not SF, and is all the better for it."